5T33Z0/OC-Little-Translated/00. Overview/ii. ASL Syntax Basics/README.md

 The codes are quoted from **`SSDT-I2CxConf`**.
 When system is not MacOS, and `XSCN` exists under `I2C0`, it returns the original value.

 ## Conclusion
-Hopefully this article assists you when editing DSDTs/SSDTs.
+Hopefully, this article can help you when editing DSDTs/SSDTs.